-- a) The sum of all supplemental DSH payments made to hospitals equals the annual budget amount: Annual Budget = Payment to Hospital 1 + Payment to Hospital 2 + ... + Payment to Hospital n - b) The supplemental DSH payment made to each separately licensed, qualifying hospital for a given state fiscal year under this section is the lesser of 1) the product of its "DSH add-on percentage" and its "projected WMP inpatient fee-for-service payments" and 2) \$2,500,000: Payment to Hospital i = min(DSH Add-On Percentage x Projected WMP IP FFS Payments, \$4,600,000) - c) A hospital's projected WMP inpatient fee-for-service payment for a given state fiscal year is the projected payment developed through the rate setting process from two years' prior; for example, the projected payments for SFY 2014 are drawn from SFY 2012 projected payments. - A hospital's DSH add-on percentage is its "DSH add-on factor" minus 100% (in other words, the DSH add-on factor compares base payments to total (base + DSH) payments while the DSH add-on percentage compares base payments to DSH supplemental payments only): DSH Add-On Percentage of Hospital i = DSH Add-On Factor of Hospital i 1 - e) A hospital's DSH add-on factor is a function of the "base DSH add-on factor" and the amount by which its MIUR exceeds 6 percent, such that a hospital with a higher MIUR receives a higher DSH add-on factor: DSH Add-On Factor of Hospital i = Base DSH Add-On Factor + ((MIUR of Hospital i - 0.06) x 0.75) - A hospital's MIUR is the ratio of its Medicaid inpatient days to its total inpatient days, drawn from a data period two years' prior to the given state fiscal year: MIUR of Hospital i = Hospital i's Total Medicaid Inpatient Days / Hospital i's Total Inpatient Days - g) The base DSH add-on factor is determined per the constraints provided by the equations above.
+- a) The sum of all supplemental DSH payments made to hospitals equals the annual budget amount: Annual Budget= Payment to Hospital 1 + Payment to Hospital 2 + ... + Payment to Hospital n - b) The supplemental DSH payment made to each separately licensed, qualifying hospital for a given state fiscal year under this section is the lesser of 1) the product of its "DSH add-on percentage" and its "projected WMP inpatient fee-for-service payments" and 2) 6.77% of the \$47,500,000 in state share general purpose revenue (GPR) plus the matching federal share of payments:

+Payment to Hospital i = min(DSH Add-On Percentage x Projected WMP IP FFS Payments, 6.77% of the \$47,500,000 in state share general purpose revenue (GPR) plus the matching federal share of payments)

+- c) A hospital's projected WMP inpatient fee-for-service payment for a given calendar year is the projected payment developed through the rate setting process from one year prior; for example, the projected payments for SFY 2020 are drawn from CY 2019 projected payments. - A hospital's DSH add-on percentage is its "DSH add-on factor" minus 100% (in other words, the DSH add-on factor compares base payments to total (base + DSH) payments while the DSH add-on percentage compares base payments to DSH supplemental payments only): DSH Add-On Percentage of Hospital i = DSH Add-On Factor of Hospital i 1 - A hospital's DSH add-on factor is a function of the "base DSH add-on factor" and the amount by which its MIUR exceeds 6 percent, such that a hospital with a higher MIUR receives a higher DSH add-on factor: DSH Add-On Factor of Hospital i = Base DSH Add-On Factor+ ((MIUR of Hospital i 0.06) x 0.75) - A hospital's MIUR is the ratio of its Medicaid inpatient days to its total inpatient days, drawn from a data period two years prior to the given state fiscal year: MIUR of Hospital i = Hospital i's Total Medicaid Inpatient Days I Hospital i's Total Inpatient Days - g) The base DSH add-on factor is determined per the constraints provided by the equations above.
 Since one of those equations (for the DSH supplemental payment) is nonlinear, there is no clean formula for the base DSH add-on factor; rather, it can only be derived by iteratively solving the above system of equations.
 This is possible due to the fact that every other variable involved in the above equations has a known value.